krbnite/krbnite.github.io/_posts/2018-11-13-Printing-Pretty-Paths-in-Neo4j.md

 ["Person"]
 ```

-Some obvious improvements:
+## Some obvious improvements
-* we don't can't much about the label "Person", but the name of the person
+* we don't care much about the label "Person", but the name of the person
 * it would be nice to show the directionality of relationships as well

-So, dealing with the first issue was actually kind of easy.
+Dealing with the first issue was actually kind of easy.
 Instead of getting `coalesce(labels(node),'')`,
 we get `coalesce(node.name, node.title)`.
 Knowing that we are alternating between :Person nodes and :Movie nodes,
 we can assume that we care either about node.name or node.title, respectively, which the coalesce() function allows
 us to do nicely here.